nishadhka/cGAN_tutorial/data/README.md

 Creating the training data needed to train the cGAN, require the following steps:

-1) Setting up the data generator and visualising data to make sure it is loaded in correctly.
+1) Creating the forecast normalisation constants consisting of the min, max, mean and standard deviation of each variable considered.
+This is necessary as for fitting any AI model, values need to be normalised.
-2) Creating the forecast normalisation constants consisting of the min, max, mean and standard deviation of each variable considered.
-This is necessary as for fitting any AI model, values need to be normalised to between 0 and 1.
+2) Setting up the data generator and visualising data to make sure it is loaded in correctly.
 3) Creating the tfrecord files

 An example notebook is provided under the example_notebooks directory called [create_tfrecords.ipynb](https://github.com/snath-xoc/cGAN_tutorial/blob/main/example_notebooks/create_tfrecords.ipynb) which allows us to follow these steps.